Version 2.6 (July 29, 2019)

 A few of the subjects I explore in my work have inspired an unusual amount of controversy.
 Some of this results from real differences of opinion or honest confusion, but much of it is due to the fact that certain of my detractors deliberately misrepresent my views.
 The purpose of this article is to address the most consequential of these distortions.

-My criticism of faith-based religion focuses on what I consider to be bad ideas, held for bad reasons, leading to bad behavior.
-Because I am concerned about the logical and behavioral consequences of specific beliefs, I do not treat all religions the same.
+My criticism of faith-based religion has always focused on what I consider to be bad ideas, held for bad reasons, leading to bad behavior.
+Because I’m concerned about the logical and behavioral consequences of specific beliefs, I do not treat all religions the same.
 Not all religious doctrines are mistaken to the same degree, intellectually or ethically, and it is dishonest and ultimately dangerous to pretend otherwise.
 People in every tradition can be seen making the same errors, of course—e.g. relying on faith instead of evidence in matters of great personal and public concern—but the doctrines and authorities in which they place their faith run the gamut from the quaint to the psychopathic.
-For instance, a dogmatic belief in the spiritual and ethical necessity of complete nonviolence lies at the very core of Jainism, whereas an equally dogmatic commitment to using violence to defend one’s faith, both from within and without, is similarly central to the doctrine of Islam.
+For instance, a dogmatic commitment to nonviolence lies at the very core of Jainism, whereas an equally dogmatic commitment to using violence to defend one’s faith, both from within and without, is similarly central to the doctrine of Islam.
 These beliefs, though held for identical reasons (faith) and in varying degrees by individual practitioners of these religions, could not be more different.
 And this difference has consequences in the real world.
 (Let that be the first barrier to entry into this conversation: If you will not concede this point, you will not understand anything I say about Islam.
-Unfortunately, many of my most voluble critics cannot clear this bar—and no amount of quotation from the Koran, the hadith, the ravings of modern Islamists, or from the plaints of their victims, makes a bit of difference.)
+Unfortunately, many of my most energetic critics cannot clear this bar—and no amount of quotation from the Qur’an, the hadith, the ravings of modern Islamists, or from the plaints of their victims, makes a bit of difference.)

-Because I consider Islam to be especially belligerent and inimical to the norms of civil discourse, my views are often described as “racist” by my critics.
+Because I consider Islam to be especially inimical to the norms of civil discourse, my views are often described as “racist” by my critics.
 It is said that I am suffering a terrible case of “Islamophobia.”
-Worse, I am spreading this disease to others and using a veneer of philosophical atheism and scientific skepticism to justify the political oppression, torture, and murder of innocent Muslims around the world.
+Worse, I am spreading this disease to others and using a veneer of philosophical atheism and scientific skepticism to justify the oppression and murder of innocent Muslims around the world.
 I am a “neo-con goon,” a “war monger,” and a friend to “fascists.”
 In other words, I have blood on my hands.

 It is on the topic of Islam that my critics have truly mastered the art of selective quotation.
 Here is how the trick is done: Murtaza Hussain writes an abysmally dishonest article on the Al Jazeera website accusing me of a genocidal hatred of Muslims.
 I am, we are told, a bloodthirsty racist—and my words prove it.
 Consider: